Shuttles and Buses from and to Brandenburg Berlin Airport

 Brandenburg Berlin Airport Bus Tickets

 Moreover, you can purchase a Berlin Welcome Card, which is valid for all Berlin Zones and offers unlimited transfers.
-Berlin Welcome Card is valid for 48/72hours or 4/5/6 days depending on your choice, and further offers you a 72h-free entrance to the museums on the Museum Island and special deals and discounts.
-Furthermore, Berlin City Tour Card is valid for the same areas and the same periods of time but additionally to special privileges and discounts, it offers you a 35% discount for the most popular Berlin sightseeing.
+Berlin Welcome Card is valid for 48/72hours or 4/5/6 days, depending on your choice, and further offers you a 72h-free entrance to the museums on Museum Island and special deals and discounts.
+Furthermore, Berlin City Tour Card is valid for the same areas and the same periods of time.
+However, additionally to special privileges and discounts, it offers you a 35% discount for the most popular Berlin sightseeing.

 Bus Tickets Purchase Options at Berlin Airport

-For Berlin airport buses BER1 and BER2, tickets can be purchased from the driver inside the bus using cash.
+For Berlin Airport Buses BER2, tickets can be purchased from the driver inside the bus using cash.
 For the other buses, you have 3 alternatives.
 You can either buy your ticket from the airport vending machines, download the respective app and buy it online or get it from the driver as soon as you enter the bus.
 In that case, you should have some euros with you, preferably in small change.

 Intercity Buses from Brandenburg Berlin Airport

-With a Flixbus, you can reach numerous cities in Germany and Poland.
-Flixbus vehicles handle the intercity transportation of the new Berlin airport, departing both from Terminal 1 and Terminal 5 of BER airport.
+With a Flixbus or a Follow me airport transfer, you can reach numerous cities in Germany and Poland.
+Flixbus and Follow me vehicles handle the intercity transportation of the new Berlin Airport, departing from terminal 1/2 of BER Airport.

 Can I buy a ticket on the bus in Berlin?

-Tickets can be purchased from the bus driver inside the bus, both for Express Berlin airport buses BER1 and BER2 and for the other bus lines.
+Tickets can be purchased from the bus driver inside the bus, both for Express Berlin Airport Buses BER2 and for the other bus lines.
 However, the payment can be made only in cash and preferably in small change.

 How much is a bus ticket in Berlin?